mozilla/mozjpeg/README-turbo.txt

 Building against libjpeg-turbo is useful, for instance, if you want to build an application that leverages the libjpeg-turbo colorspace extensions (see below.)
-On Linux and Solaris systems, you would still need to manipulate LD_LIBRARY_PATH or create appropriate sym links to use libjpeg-turbo at run time.
+On Linux and Solaris systems, you would still need to manipulate LD_LIBRARY_PATH or create appropriate symlinks to use libjpeg-turbo at run time.
 On such systems, you can pass -R /opt/libjpeg-turbo/{lib} to the linker to force the use of libjpeg-turbo at run time rather than libjpeg (also useful if you want to leverage the colorspace extensions), or you can link against the